Jade-ux/wunderlust_gallery/README.md

 |Add items to my cart | I expect to be able to add items that I wish to purchase to my cart. | I find a button on the 'artwork detail' page that allows me to add an item to my cart. |
 |View cart| I expect to be able to view my cart and see all items and a total for my purchase before I checkout.| Navigating to the cart via the cart icon on the nav bar I can see all the items in the cart before I checkout.|
 | Check out | I want to be able to pay for my items and have my order processed. | When I click 'Secure checkout' the order is processed and I receive a confirmation message that my order has been processed. |

+<div class="right"><a href="#index"><button class="btn-small">Back to index &#8593;</button></a></div>

+### Responsive design and cross-browser testing

+I tested the site across devices using Chrome developer tools.
+The site has the following breakpoints:

+Mobile Devices: <= 600px Tablet Devices: > 600px Desktop Devices: > 992px Large Desktop Devices: > 1200px

+After testing with Chrome developer tools, I incorporated additional css for mobile devices and tablets, making sure the content displays correctly across those devices.

+I tested the user journeys on an iPhone and desktop computer and with Chrome developer tools to make sure I could follow the same user journeys on each device.

+Browsers: I have tested the site on Firefox and Chrome.

+<div class="right"><a href="#index"><button class="btn-small">Back to index &#8593;</button></a></div>

 <span id="database"></span>